Rokiis1/roadmap/types_of_testing/dynamic_testing/non_functional_testing/usability_testing.md

 **Accessibility** evaluates whether people with disabilities can perceive, operate, understand and interact with a system.
 Accessibility and usability overlap, but they are not identical disciplines.
 Accessibility testing specifically evaluates barriers that affect users with disabilities and users of assistive technologies.

+Basic accessibility concerns can be considered during routine usability evaluation using the reusable checklist introduced during planning.
+When accessibility is part of the defined testing scope, the tester should extend those checks with a more systematic evaluation against the applicable accessibility requirements.

 For web content, the **Web Content Accessibility Guidelines** or **WCAG** provide widely used accessibility requirements.
 WCAG is organized around four principles commonly abbreviated as **POUR**. **Perceivable** means that information and interface components must be presented in ways users can perceive. **Operable** means that interface components and navigation must be usable through supported input methods. **Understandable** means that information and operation of the interface must be understandable, while **Robust** means that content should work reliably with user agents and assistive technologies.

 ![WCAG POUR accessibility principles](./assets/images/wcag_pour_principles.png)